Effective Date: November 29, 2011

-(5) Consult the Office of the General Counsel to determine the need to amend or issue regulations.
+(5) Consulting the Office of the General Counsel to determine the need to amend or issue regulations.

-(6) Ensure that regulations under their authority do not replicate existing internal or external requirements.
+(6) Ensuring that regulations under their authority do not replicate existing internal or external requirements.
 However, cross referencing may be used to cite existing requirements.

-(8) Respond to public comments on regulations under their authority by submitting those responses to the FR Liaison Officer for posting in the FDMS.
+(8) Responding to public comments on regulations under their authority by submitting those responses to the FR Liaison Officer for posting in the FDMS.

-(9) Ensure that material is properly prepared, coordinated, and editorially correct, with emphasis on brevity and clarity.
+(9) Ensuring that material is properly prepared, coordinated, and editorially correct, with emphasis on brevity and clarity.

-(10) Coordinate all notices and regulations with the FR Liaison Officer.
+(10) Coordinating all notices and regulations with the FR Liaison Officer.

-(11) Submit regulatory priorities and regulations under development to the FR Liaison Officer for inclusion in the Regulatory Plan and the Unified Agenda.
+(11) Submitting regulatory priorities and regulations under development to the FR Liaison Officer for inclusion in the Regulatory Plan and the Unified Agenda.

 r.
-NASA Center Directors, or their designee proposing notices, shall:
+NASA Center Directors, or their designee proposing notices, are responsible for:

-(1) Ensure that all notices under their authority comply with the provisions of this NPD.
+(1) Ensuring that all notices under their authority comply with the provisions of this NPD.

-(2) Coordinate all notices under their authority with their respective Office of the Chief Counsel for concurrence, the Headquarters (HQ) Office of the General Counsel for concurrence, the HQ Office of the Associate Administrator for approval, and the FR Liaison Officer for review prior to e-mailing digitally signed notices for publications.
+(2) Coordinating all notices under their authority with their respective Office of the Chief Counsel for concurrence, the Headquarters (HQ) Office of the General Counsel for concurrence, the HQ Office of the Associate Administrator for approval, and the FR Liaison Officer for review.

-r.
-The Inspector General, in accordance with the Inspector General Act, shall review all regulations prior to publication in the FR.
+s.
+The Inspector General, in accordance with the Inspector General Act, reviews all regulations prior to publication in the FR.
 Notices signed by the Inspector General will be reviewed by legal counsel to the Inspector General and processed through the NASA FR Liaison Officer for publication.

-The OICMS shall verify compliance with this directive by reviewing each NASA notice, regulation, and unified agenda input to confirm that requirements are met and corrective actions are completed through the use of checklists.
+The Office of the Executive Secretariat will verify compliance with this directive by reviewing each NASA notice, regulation, and unified agenda input to confirm that requirements are met and corrective actions are completed in accordance with and the FRDDH.